 If a man is experiencing any of these symptoms, it is worth getting his prostate checked out as bladder infection can be linked to enlarged prostate or BPH.

-The most common type of treatment for chronic bladder infections is antibiotics.
+The most common type of treatment for chronic bladder infections is antibiotics, such as Nitrofurantoin or Trimethoprim.
 The family GP will ask the patient to take a urine test before prescribing the most suitable antibiotics.
-The course of medication is usually 5 days or so.
-In some cases, doctors prescribe long-term antibiotic treatment at a lower dose in order to prevent the infection from recurring.
+The course of medication is usually five days or so.
+In some cases, doctors prescribe long-term antibiotic treatment at a lower dose to prevent the infection from recurring.
 Some patients need to take these antibiotics from 6 months to 2 years.

 There are also some techniques that you can try to avoid triggers.
 Some of these include: retraining your bladder to hold urine for longer, reducing stress by reading a book or trying a meditation technique such as yoga or Pilates, wearing loose clothing and avoiding leggings or tights, doing low-impact exercises such as walking or stretching, making changes to what you eat by cutting out processed foods, keeping alcohol consumption to a minimum, and finally if you are a smoker, quit immediately.